Kauai: The Food that Keeps Me Coming Back

 The Right Slice: Easily the best pie on the island, and maybe anywhere.
 Not really a fair fight, as no one else except Konohiki’s pie comes close.
 Right slice makes pie you wish you knew how to make.

-They specialize in Hawiian twists on classie pie.
+They specialize in Hawiian twists on classic pie.
 So think of a pecan pie, but instead of pecans they’ll use Macademia nuts–and chocolate, and coconut.
 Or think of a peach pie, but instead of using ripe peach slices they’re using super ripe mango and then adding in Passion fruit juice.

 Chocolate Coconut Mac Nut, Fresh Mango and Lilikoi Cheesecake.
 All Delicious.